Vampuress/Roblox-Token-Hacks/README.md

 • Very little 3rd party modules needed.
 ```
 \
+Script Usage:
+\
+• main.py : A terminal script that makes running each script quick and easy.
+\
+• GetAccountInfo.py : A script that outputs the username,account id, and robux balance.
+\
+• BuyGamepass.py : A script to purchase a gamepass.
+\
 To-Do:
 ```
 • Bundle it all into one script with a CLI interface.